 This past year, we have really seen herself and her friends change.
 They are growing up they have hormones running havoc and this makes for some very emotional times.

 It broke my heart seeing my daughter so miserable and upset she was every day.
-Every day I would let her get it out of her system and she would talk to me, cry and we would hug for ages, and every day I would tell her it was her friends loss.
-I explained, that people come into our lives at different times, she will have more best friends, some will stay, some will go.
+Every day I would let her get it out of her system and she would talk to me, and cry.
+And we would hug for ages, and every day I would tell her it was her friends loss.
+I explained, that people come into our lives at different times.
+She will have more best friends, some will stay, some will go.
 She is so special in so many ways, and she was popular and had loads of friends.

 I would not go back to that age for anything, the trivial things seem so major at that age.